getodk/central-backend/docs/api.md

 The API will currently check the XML's structure in order to extract the information we need about it, but ODK Central does _not_ run comprehensive validation on the full contents of the XML to ensure compliance with the ODK specification.
 Future versions will likely do this, but in the meantime you will have to use a tool like [ODK Validate](https://getodk.org/use/validate/) to be sure your Forms are correct.

+Starting from Version 2022.3, a Form can also create a Dataset by defining Dataset schema in the Form definition (XForms XML or XLSForm).
+When a Form with a Dataset schema is uploaded, Dataset and its Properties are created and `dataset.create` event is logged in Audit logs.
+The state of the Dataset is dependent on the state of the Form, you will need to publish the Form to publish the Dataset.
+Datasets in Draft state are not return in [Dataset APIs](#reference/datasets), however [Related Datasets](#reference/forms/related-datasets/for-a-draft-form) API for the Form can be called to get the Dataset and its Properties.

+It is possible to define the schema of a Dataset in multiple Forms.
+Such Forms can be created and published in any order.
+The creation of the first Form will generate `dataset.create` event in Audit logs and subsequent Form creation will generate `dataset.update` events.
+Once any of the Forms is published, it will publish the Dataset and will generate `dataset.update.publish` event.
+The state of a Property of the Dataset is also dependent on the state of the Form that define that Property, which mean if a Form is in Draft state then the Properties defined by that Form will not appear in the [.csv file](#reference/datasets/download-dataset/download-dataset) of the Dataset.

 + Parameters
     + ignoreWarnings: `false` (boolean, optional) - Defaults to `false`.
 Set to `true` if you want the Form to be created even if the XLSForm conversion results in warnings.
     + publish: `false` (boolean, optional) - Defaults to `false`.
 Set to `true` if you want the Form to skip the Draft state to Published.